 The Corsair HS50 is practically identical to the HS60 in style.
 There are only very few minor differences, like the headband stitching color.
 They kept the same straightforward over-ear gaming design, without any LEDs or RGB lighting, since they are completely passive.
 However, you can get a PS4 Blue variant or an Xbox Green variant (these are only color variances; you don’t have to get a particular model for your console).
 The color accent almost looks like LEDs but is in fact only shiny colored plastic.

 Since they have the same build as the HS60, the HS50 are equally comfortable.
 They have well-padded ear cups and headband, which doesn’t helps mitigate the pressure on the head.
 The cups are large, and most ears should easily fit without touching the drivers.
 Unfortunately, they feel a bit tight, and the swiveling joints/hinges do not have a wide angle of motion.
+For an affordable but more comfortable option, take a look at the HyperX Cloud Core.

 The HS50 have the same simple gaming control scheme as the HS60.
 You only have access to a mic-mute button and a volume dial on the left ear-cup.
 You don’t get access to functionalities such as music control and call management since these headphones are gaming-oriented.
 There’s also no in-line remote with channel-mixing control, which would have been useful.
 On the upside, the controls are easy to use.